emredevsalot/prompt-filler/CONTRIBUTING.md

 };
 ```

+- **id** (optional): Used only if it is a field to save to local storage for reusability.
+(See at the top of the `lib/prompts.ts` file.
+You can use predefined fields in your prompt.(`"projectInformationField", "resumeField", "jobDescriptionField", "codeSnippetField"`))
 - **name**: The name of the field.
 - **type**: The type of field.
 Choose from "text", "textarea", "select" or "multiselect".
 - **before** (optional): Text to display before the user input for the field.